The best ultralight spinning rod is going to be lightweight, sensitive and capable of casting light lines in the 2-8 lbs

 - Power - Usually on the lighter side, heavier if in saltwater

 These ultra light fishing rods do tend to need a bit more looking after.
 Their lighter construction means they can be more prone to breaking than say a heavier crankbait rod or frog rod.
-Care and attention should be observed especially when travelling to and from your fishing spot.
+Care and attention should be observed especially when traveling to and from your fishing spot.